“The coming revolutions in fundamental physics”

 Nobel Prize laureate David Gross to hold a talk at the Albert Einstein Institute.

-Location: Auditorium in the main building of the Max Planck Campus
+Location: Lecture hall in the main building of the Max Planck Campus

 Address: Am Mühlenberg 1, 14476 Potsdam-Golm

 Large Hadron Collider, string theory and quantum gravity:

 What’s happening with elementary particle physics and what are the most important questions it faces?